ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Before installing ``flocker-node``, you need to install a version of the ``kernel-devel`` package that matches the currently running kernel.
 Here is a short script to help you install the correct ``kernel-devel`` package.
 Copy and paste it into a root console on the target node:
-..
-I guess the following could be a script of some sort?
-..
-Maybe we should have instructions on what to do if you install things in the wrong order.
-It will appear to succeed, but then won't work.
-..  - That is, if you install zfs (via flocker-node), without having the headers installed, additional steps are required to compile the module.

-..
-We need the kernel-devel package for the currently running kernel (at least for the zpool command that follows below).
-..
-And, unfortunately, that kernel is often not in the upstream repository anymore, and varies across providers.
-..
-It would be better to suggest upgrading to the latest kernel but, anecdotally, I've had issues trying to upgrade the kernel; and it would also require a reboot.

 .. code-block:: sh